RedeemingSoles/front-end/README.md

 ## Getting Started
-This web applications's url is [https://git.heroku.com/redeeming-soles-front.git](https://git.heroku.com/redeeming-soles-front.git)
+This web applications's url is [https://redeeming-soles-front.herokuapp.com/](https://redeeming-soles-front.herokuapp.com/) Sign in and use the intuitive interface to either request shoes for your youth sports team or league or in Admin view allows Redeeming Soles volunteers to inventory inbound shoe donations for the "No Kids Left on the Sidelines" program.

 ## Using This Application
 A requesting coach or league official will sign up or login to the website.
 Once logged in, the